 Clearance in Front of the Bench

 Make sure you have enough space to access and store your items comfortably.
 A minimum of 20 inches in front of the mudroom bench is ideal.
 This distance takes into account someone sitting and putting on or taking off shoes.

 For someone bending over to get something from the bench, a minimum of 20 inches is also acceptable.
 The more space you can leave, the better, especially for things like taking off and putting on coats.

 In many cases, the area beneath mudroom benches can be used for shoe storage.
 A boot tray’s typical dimensions are 20 x 15 inches, 34 x 16, or 30 x 16.
 The dimensions vary, but they are typically narrow enough to fit under a bench.

 However, before purchasing a boot tray, make sure to measure the depth of your bench from the wall to the front.
 This way, you can be certain that the entire tray can be hidden.
 Take into account any baseboard molding or trim.

 It’s also important to consider how much space there is between the floor and the bottom of the bench seat.
 If you have more storage in the seat, there will be less room beneath for your boots and shoes.

-A typical tennis shoe is approximately 5 inches tall, a work boot approximately 8 inches tall, and cowboy boots approximately 12 inches tall.
+A typical tennis shoe is approximately 5 inches tall, a work boot is approximately 8 inches tall, and cowboy boots are approximately 12 inches tall.
 Measure your shoes before you choose your mudroom bench, as silly as it may seem.